ACCESS-NRI/access-hive.org.au/docs/model_evaluation/data_processing.md

 [**Documentation**][xskillscore-doc] |
 [**Sources**][xskillscore-source]

 xskillscore is a Python library for computing a wide variety of skill metrics.
-It's typical application is in the verification of deterministic and probabilistic forecasts relative to observations.
+Its typical application is to verify deterministic and probabilistic forecasts relative to observations.

 ## Analysis blogposts and tutorials  {{ community }}